 RELATED: Maryland to transfer midtown State Center complex to Baltimore City

-On top of that, the audit states DGS withheld from the board other related costs such as parking, amounting to an additional $4.7 million.
+On top of that DGS allegedly withheld from the board other related costs, such as parking, amounting to an additional $4.7 million expense.

 DGS pushed back on the findings, claiming they did "conduct cost-benefit analyses for the State Center campus in order to determine the most cost beneficial option for the state agencies located on this site."

-The agency took extra exception with auditors suggesting they failed to seek out private entities to lease with.
+The agency took extra exception with auditors suggesting a failure in seeking out private leases.

-"DGS also contracts with independent commercial real estate brokers to accurately determine the fair market rates for all leases in order to ensure that leases are procured at rates that are either at, or below, market rates for the area," DGS wrote in response.
+"DGS also contracts with independent commercial real estate brokers to accurately determine the fair market rates for all leases in order to ensure that leases are procured at rates that are either at, or below, market rates for the area," the agency wrote in response.

 Among other findings, auditors note DGS "did not structure lease solicitations in accordance with State procurement regulations and did not ensure that the solicitations sufficiently addressed each agency’s needs."

-For their part DGS called the findings "not factually accurate."
+For their part DGS called that assessment "not factually accurate."

 "DGS followed applicable State procurement regulations in the lease procurement process and worked closely with each agency to ensure their space needs were adequately addressed in the Request for Proposals (RFP) for leased space that were issued," the agency responded.

-Auditors also raised concerns over how DGS renews leases, citing several "questionable" examples.
+Auditors raised additional concerns over how DGS renews leases, citing several "questionable" examples.

-That too was deemed "not factually accurate," by DGS in their response.
+That too was deemed "not factually accurate," by DGS.

-Additionally, the report alleges DGS neglected to publish 94 percent of its lease awards between July 2021 and July 2024.
+The report also alleges DGS neglected to publish 94 percent of its lease awards between July 2021 and July 2024.

 State regulations require contracts worth more than $50,000 to be published within 30 days.